Rhododendron macrophyllum

 Blooms

 Bees are the Pacific rhododendron’s primary pollinator.
 Approaching the broad funnel created by the petals, a bee encounters ten stamens2A stamen is the male reproductive structure of a flower, consisting of an anther in which pollen is produced and usually a slender filament that attaches it to the flower.
 An individual flower typically has many stamens. of varying lengths and a single style3A style is the stalk that connects the stigma at its tip, which receives pollen, to the ovary at its base, where seeds are formed.
-Together, they compose the pistil, which is the flower’s female reproductive structure. jutting outward from the flower’s throat and curving dramatically upward to ensure the insect cannot avoid contact as it navigates the carefully staggered reproductive structures to reach the nectar deep within.
+Together, they compose the pistil, which is the flower’s female reproductive structure. jutting outward from the blossom’s throat and curving dramatically upward to ensure the insect cannot avoid contact as it navigates the carefully staggered reproductive structures to reach the nectar deep within.

 The Pacific rhododendron blooms April through July as spring ascends the mountainsides.
 Like many rhododendrons, it tends to bloom massively in alternate years, as it devotes energy to seed production after a heavy bloom at the expense of setting flower buds for the following year.